 When we arrived home just 5 minutes from the pharmacy, I was in excruciating pain.
 Getting out of the car felt like stabbing knives and by the time we got in the door I was crying hard in pain.
 My entire body was shaking.

 This type of nerve pain continued for 2 weeks after my procedure.
 During the first week, I had the most severe flare ups.
 I had no idea nerve damage pain was even a side effect.
 I discovered that’s what I was experiencing through research and talking to my sister who is a doctor and surgeon.

 Being brutally honest, I couldn’t even sit down to use the toilet without having Luke, my husband, help lower me down and lift me back up.
 I couldn’t take a shower for the first 3 days because lifting my leg to step into the tub sent shooting stabbing pain through my incision on one side.
-I couldn’t get out of bed to change Noah’s diaper for the first week.
+I couldn’t get out of bed to change my babe’s diaper for the first week.
 It would take me over a minute to just get out of bed and back into bed.
 And it was always extremely painful.
-Luke would have to bring Noah to me every time he needed to feed.
+Luke would have to bring baby to me every time he needed to feed.

 I don’t think everyone experiences severe nerve damage pain after a C-section, but it is a common occurrence after a surgery because surgeons can’t avoid cutting through nerves when performing a surgery, especially over a wide area.

 Any time I would stand up or walk during those first few days and my nerve damage pain flared up, my entire body would shake violently, especially my stomach.